Personnel Policy Manual

 g.
 Health Insurance

-All full-time District Library Headquarters employees are eligible for health insurance benefits.
+All full-time District Library Headquarters employees and employees regularly scheduled for 30 or more hours per week are eligible for health insurance benefits.
 The effective date for coverage of new employees is determined by the new hire agreement made with the insurance carrier.

 The District pays the health insurance premium for every month an eligible employee is enrolled in the insurance program and the employee is on the payroll for at least five days of the employee’s regular schedule of work time or paid leave.